FULLSHADE/Auto-Elevate/README.md

 This tool demonstrates the power of UAC bypasses and built-in features of Windows.
 This utility auto-locates `winlogon.exe`, steals and impersonates it's process TOKEN, and creates a new CMD instance with the stolen token.
 Combined with UAC bypass method #41 (ICMLuaUtil UAC bypass) from hfiref0x's UACME utility, this utility can auto-eleveate a low integrity user to NT AUTHORITY\SYSTEM using built-in Windows features.

-Read the full blog post here: <soon to be link>

 ----

 The following image demonstrates using UACME combined with Auto-Elevate to go from a LI user to NT AUTHORITY\SYSTEM on Windows 10 21H1.